ElectricRCAircraftGuy/eRCaGuy_CodeFormatter/README.md

 # eRCaGuy_CodeFormatter

-A collection of scripts &amp; configuration files to quickly and easily format your code (by calling clang-format, for instance)
+A collection of scripts & configuration files to quickly and easily format your code (by calling clang-format, for instance)

 By Gabriel Staples
 https://gabrielstaples.com